roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 2. the (whiskey) _tumbler_ or _rocks_ glass.
 Holds about 3-3.5 oz, say 180-200ml.
 2. the _highball_ or _longdrink_ glass.
 Holds about 4-5oz, say 250-300ml.

 These will do for me.
 But hey, if you enjoy vast arrays of exotic glassware, don't let that get in your way.
 And don't let me stop you sloshing your G&T’s from a fish bowl!
+Or snifter.
+Or shot glass.

 #pagebreak()